HN-Tran/CLEF_2022_CheckThatLab_Task3/README.md

-# CLEF 2022 CheckThatLab Task3
+# ur-iw-hnt at CheckThat!
+2022: Cross-lingual Text Summarization for Fake News Detection

 This is the repository of team **ur-iw-hnt**.
-You can read our paper [here](https://ceur-ws.org/Vol-3180/paper-60.pdf).
+You can find our paper [here](https://ceur-ws.org/Vol-3180/paper-60.pdf).
 Our fine-tuned models are available here: [Hugging Face Repository](https://huggingface.co/hntran/CLEF_2022_CheckThatLab_Task3)
 All TSV files of every model are available in the `TSV_outputs` folder.
 To check the test results, just run this (e.g., for the file `extractive-t5-3b_en.tsv`):